Urban dictionary has a great definition of selfish, “Having desires that conflict with the selfishness of others.”

 Our FREE Starter Guide will show you the 3 simple steps you can take right now to stand up for yourself so that you can feel confident.
 It’s a game changer–get it free for a limited time!

 Definition of a selfish person

-When someone’s selfish, they’re mainly into their own stuff without thinking about others.
+When someone’s selfish, they’re mainly focused on their own issues without thinking about others.
 These folks might put their goals first, not really caring about what their friends, family, or community needs.
 Compromising or sacrificing for others?
 Nope, that’s not their thing.